sendgrid/library-automator/python/generated_files/documentation.md

 params = {'limit': 0, 'offset': 0}
 response = self.sg.client.whitelabel.links.post(data=data, params=params)
 print response.status_code
+print response.response_body
-print response.text
+print response.response_headers
 ```

-## List all Links
+## Retrieve all link whitelabels

+**This endpoint allows you to retrieve all link whitelabels.**

+Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.

+For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/links.html).

 ### GET /whitelabel/links

 ```
-params = {'limit': 'test_string'}
+params = {'limit': 0}
 response = self.sg.client.whitelabel.links.get(, params=params)
 print response.status_code
+print response.response_body
-print response.text
+print response.response_headers
 ```

-## Default Link
+## Retrieve a Default Link Whitelabel

+**This endpoint allows you to retrieve the default link whitelabel.**

-Default link is the actual link whitelabel to be used when sending messages.
+Default link whitelabel is the actual link whitelabel to be used when sending messages.
 If there are multiple link whitelabels, the default is determined by the following order:
 <ul>
   <li>Validated link whitelabels marked as "default"</li>
   <li>Legacy link whitelabels (migrated from the whitelabel wizard)</li>
   <li>Default SendGrid link whitelabel (i.e. 100.ct.sendgrid.net)</li>
 </ul>

+Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.

+For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/links.html).

 ### GET /whitelabel/links/default